-The option --safe is coinfective (see Checking options for consistency); if a module is declared safe, then all its imported modules must also be declared safe.
+The option --safe is coinfective (see Consistency checking of options used); if a module is declared safe, then all its imported modules must also be declared safe.

 3.39 Sized Types

 Sizes help the termination checker by tracking the depth of data structures across definition boundaries.